 By definition, punishment is meant to be unpleasant.
 However, it is extremely disturbing that this unpleasantness is overly frequent and overly extreme.
-Insufficient socialization and frequent and extreme punishment are the two major reasons why dogs become wary of people.
-Wary dogs stay away from people and may react aggressively when approached.
+Insufficient socialization and frequent or extreme punishment are the two major reasons why dogs become wary of people.
+Wary dogs tend to stay away from people and may react aggressively when approached.

 Sadly, many uneducated trainers resort to punishment, which is really defeating the purpose of training to begin with.
-It is much easier to teach your puppy the rules of the house or to show him what you want him to do and to reward him for doing it than it is to continuously punish them for unwanted behavior.
+It is much easier to teach your puppy the rules of the house or to show them what you want them to do and to reward them for doing it than it is to continuously punish them for unwanted behavior.
 You especially don’t want your dog to develop a fear of humans.

 It’s better to reward the behaviors you want to see, instead of punishing the behaviors you don’t want to see.
-There are times, for your dog’s own safety, you’re going to need to send them “away” or “outside”.
-They may knocking something off the counter and break it on the floor, and sending them outside is not a form of punishment, but for their own safety.
+There are times, for your dog’s own safety, you’re going to need to send them “away” or “outside.”
+They may knock something off the counter and break glass on the floor, and sending them outside is not a form of punishment, but for their own safety.
 You may have to put a leash on your dog and literally walk them outside in an emergency.
 Separation from the pack is more than enough punishment for any dog.
 You don’t need to accompany it with angry words and harsh tones or physical strikes.

 Do not punish by sticking your dog in their crate or kennel.
-That should always be a calm place to relax and never associated with bad memories.
+That should always be a calm place to relax and never be associated with bad memories.

-There are so many resources out there for pet owners these days, if you are feeling frustrated, please reach out for help and advice.
+There are so many resources out there for pet owners these days.
+If you are feeling frustrated, please reach out for help and advice.
 It’s never okay to strike an animal and harsh words in mean tones are not going to accomplish your goal.